awsfundamentals-hq/aurora-dsql/README.md

 - `lambda/api.ts`: Function that handles the API requests
 - `lambda/db/schema.ts`: Database schema with [Drizzle](https://github.com/drizzle-team/drizzle-orm)
 - `bootstrap-db.sh`: Script to bootstrap the database (there's no IaC support yet)
+- `drizzle-wrapper.sh`: Script to get the database host and token before running Drizzle

 ## Learn More